the m p w c Foundation, inc.

 Michael Wein asks "Am I a "bad landlord"?

 An additional thing came up recently.
 I heard that I am a "bad landlord".
 Well, while I contest that conclusion, I at least understand the bias that may cause it.
 As anyone who has either rented to, or from, someone knows, this relationship is often one where the two parties can be somewhat at odds with each other.
 Over the course of my life, I have been on both sides of rentals so I understand that.
 As a result, in 1996, when I found that I had two tenants living in a house I had just purchased primarily to live in, I decided that I did not want to be very involved in a landlord-tenant relationship, I decided that ALL of the profits from the apartments would go to charity, and not to me.
 Therefore, a little while later, I founded the MPWCFoundation at which time I formalized this annual donation into an ongoing and legally-binding practice of mine.
 However, even then, I found that some few tenants abused their tenancy.
-So, I amended the written lease and from time to time added clauses that were always intended to get both parties to the lease to fulfill the written obligations that they agreed to with each other, known and understood clearly by both, prior to the signing and commencement of the lease.
+So, I amended the written lease which I received from the previous owners of my new home) and from time to time added clauses that were always intended to get both parties to the lease to fulfill the written obligations that they agreed to with each other, known and understood clearly by both, prior to the signing and commencement of the lease.
 The ONLY problems that I have ever had since 1996 with ANY tenant had to do with them not doing what they agreed to do (see rental discussion).
-Those people in this town who know me, KNOW that I always keep my word.
-And I certainly do exactly that when that word is both written and signed for.
+Those people in this town who know me, KNOW that I always keep my word, no matter what the reason is that I give me word about.
+And I certainly do exactly that when that word is in a rental agreement which is both written and signed for.
 As a consequence, anytime a tenant abuses the lease, I first remind them of their written promise, and only after they do it repeatedly, I act in accordance with the lease.
-The gossip about "bad landlord" is quite one-sided and the persons who have started it never could admit even to themselves to having played any part in the problem (their written and signed lease, of course, was ignored).
+The gossip about "bad landlord" is quite one-sided and the persons who have started this gossip never could admit even to themselves to having played any part in the problem (their written and signed lease, of course, was ignored).

 One last thing